jozanza/bem-utils/README.md

 /**
  * You can also omit the leading special character(s) and start adding modifiers.
- * Modifiers will be appliead to the proper namespace */
+ * Modifiers will be applied to the proper namespace */

 cx`default`